ThePaladin000/se_project_express/README.md

 This API provides endpoints for managing users and clothing items.
 You can interact with these endpoints using HTTP requests through tools like **Postman**, **Insomnia**, or any other API testing tool.

+### Deployment Instructions

+This server is meant to run in conjunction with the WTWR project for a full stack web app experience.

+Here are the steps to making this server work locally on your machine:
+1. Start the MongoDB service by running `mongod` or using MongoDB Compass
+2. Run `git clone` in your desired local folder to download the contents
+3. Rake sure you have `npm` installed.
+If you don't, install it from their [website](https://nodejs.org/en)
+4. Run `npm install`
+5. Make sure you have no service running on `localhost:3001`
+6. Run `npm run dev`
+7. If successful, you should see `Server is running` and `Connected to MongoDB`
+8. Congratulations!
+You can now test the server with postman or by deploying the frontend [WTWR](https://github.com/ThePaladin000/se_project_react) project 🎉

 ### Features

 - **Weather-based categorization**: Items can be categorized as "hot", "warm", or "cold"